-- External Candidates - Reclassified Employees (including but not limited to Teacher Residents) - Forced Transfers - \circ $\,$ An appointed certified teacher who is being dropped due to enrollment - A teacher on special assignment whom the principal has elected to not retain for the following school year
+External Candidates

-- Voluntary Transfers - An appointed certified teacher who has two years of location seniority at non-Renaissance Schools An appointed certified teacher working in a Renaissance School who has at least one year of location seniority - A teacher who has been rated unsatisfactory in the current year is ineligible for voluntary transfer through site selection or other means - An appointed certified teacher who has less than two years of location seniority but is changing their area of appointment - Individuals Returning from Leave - Restorations to Service - A former certified District teacher who has applied for and is eligible for restoration to service
+- Reclassified Employees (including but not limited to Teacher Residents) - Forced Transfers - o An appointed certified teacher who is being dropped due to enrollment - A teacher on special assignment whom the principal has elected to not retain for the following school year - An individual who is a pending certification drop (meaning, they are at risk for being terminated due to their failure to meet certification requirements) will be identified as a force-transferred. - That individual will be able to site select into a content area where they are currently certified in PA. - That individual will not be eligible to site select for the same content area where they are at risk for being terminated until their certification issues are resolved.
+Talent Partners will not approve site selections for individuals who are pending certification drops until they have confirmed that this individual can get needed certification from the Office of Certification. - In rare cases, that individual may be able to site select for a content area where they could be approved for a new emergency certificate.
+Talent Partners should not approve site selections for individuals in situations like this until the Office of Certification has confirmed that a new emergency is possible. - Voluntary Transfers - o An appointed certified teacher who has two years of location seniority at non-Renaissance Schools - An appointed certified teacher working in a Renaissance School or an Acceleration School who has at least one year of location seniority - A teacher who has been rated unsatisfactory in the current year is ineligible for voluntary transfer through site selection or other means - An appointed certified teacher who has less than two years of location seniority but is changing their area of appointment - Individuals Returning from Leave - Restorations to Service - o A former certified District teacher who has applied for and is eligible for restoration to service

-The Talent Support Services Team will open site selection on April 5, 2022 for all schools.
+The Talent Support Services Team will open site selection on March 31, 2023 for all schools.
 The Talent Partner Team will post vacancies on a rolling basis, as they are identified, to the vacancy list found on Talent's website: https://jobs.philasd.org/.

-Principals of schools with vacancies should review the pools of eligible candidates in Taleo and use their site selection committee processes to interview and select candidates for their vacancies.
+Principals of schools with vacancies should review the pools of eligible candidates and use their site selection committee processes to interview and select candidates for their vacancies.

 Schools are encouraged to start the hiring process as positions become available.
-Principals may begin submitting site selections through Taleo to the Talent Partner Team on April 5, 2022.
+Early Access Site Selection will conclude on March 17, 2023.
+Principals may begin submitting site selections to the Talent Partner Team on March 31, 2023.
 The Talent Partner Team will honor site selections on a rolling basis.
-Once a principal submits a site selection, the teacher accepts the position, and the Talent Partner Team honors the site selection, the teacher is no longer eligible for site selection, voluntary transfer, retention, or rights to return at other locations.
-The Talent Support Services Team will notify the principal and the teacher of the honored site selection no later than 24 business hours (or the next business day) after the teacher accepts the position.
+Once a principal submits a site selection, the teacher accepts the position, and the Talent Partner Team honors the site selection, the teacher is no longer eligible for site selection.
+They are, however, still eligible for voluntary transfer, retention, or rights to return at other locations unless they rescind these pending transfers.
+The Talent Support Services team will notify the principal and the teacher of the honored site selection no later than 24 business hours (or the next business day) after the teacher accepts the position.